 Details are here:

-- The paper in PDF and in DOCX is here.
+- The paper in PDF and in DOCX is here

 - AllMemPro source code is here and will be updated soon

-- Two demos with AllMemPro will be here very soon
+- Two demos with AllMemPro are here

 Korkin, I. (2018, May 17-18).
 Hypervisor-Based Active Data Protection for Integrity and Confidentiality of Dynamically Allocated Memory in Windows Kernel.
 Paper presented at the Proceedings of the 13th annual Conference on Digital Forensics, Security and Law (CDFSL), University of Texas at San Antonio (UTSA), San Antonio, Texas.
 Retrieved from https://commons.erau.edu/adfsl/2018/presentations/13/